eemmiillyy/flowda/README.md

 mvn package
 ```

-**NOTE** We musth manually upload the packaged .jar file from these steps to flink via the UI and retrieve it's job id.
+**NOTE** We must manually upload the packaged .jar file from these steps to flink via the UI and retrieve it's job id.
 After that `Settings.json` jar file path needs to be updated.

 ```bash
 cd userSource